 Domestic and Sexual Violence Services’ podcast, Unscripted: Conversations about Sexual and Domestic Violence, is real talk on tough topics!
 Stay in the know with these biweekly discussions.
 If you have ideas for topics you’d like to hear addressed on Unscripted, email them to DSVS’ communications specialist Kendra Lee.

-“Adolescence” is a Netflix limited series focused on the murder of a young girl, Katie, in Liverpool, UK, where the prime suspect is one of her classmates, a 13-year-old boy, Jamie.
+Adolescence is a Netflix limited series focused on the murder of a young girl, Katie, in Liverpool, UK–where the prime suspect is one of her classmates, a 13-year-old boy, Jamie.
 The series explores themes of gender, innocence, culture, and violence.
-This is part two of a four-part media review where we will dive into each episode’s commentary around violent culture, how it intersects with gender, and how gender-based violence affects a community.
+This is the final installation of a four-part media review where we have explored each episode.